jordisan/Django-multistep-form/README.md

-# Django demo app: CONTACT FORM (see it live at https://django-demo-jordisan.herokuapp.com/)
+# Django Multistep Form (see it live at https://django-multistep-form.herokuapp.com/)

 ## Code